kingluo/ngx_lua_block_check/README.md

 # ngx_lua_block_check

-This tool is used to find out long run coroutine resume (via `lua_resume()`), which means CPU intensive computations and/or blocking on system calls, e.g. disk read/write, os.execute().
+This tool is used to find out long running coroutine resume, which means CPU intensive computations and/or blocking on system calls (e.g. disk read/write, os.execute).

-Nginx worker process should be purely consist of non-blocking tasks.
-All cosocket based lib is non-blcking.
-Long blocking calls would cause many issues, e.g. cosocket timeout.
+Long resume would cause many issues, e.g. cosocket timeout.

+**Just like systemtap, this tool do not touch openresty source codes, and it is NOT nginx module too!**

+**It just hooks `lua_resume()` via LD_PRELOAD to do the check.**

 ## Why not systemtap?